pisto/spaghettimod/README.md

 if listener then listener(argument_table) end
 ```

-The arguments are usually linked directly to C++ function variables, and the modification you do in Lua are reflected in C++.
+The arguments are usually linked directly to C++ function variables, and the modifications you do in Lua are reflected in C++.
 Some arguments might be read only.

-If the event is cancellable (with semantics specific to the event), the argument table contains a field `skip`, which if set to true once the listener returns, the event is cancelled.
+If the event is cancellable (with semantics specific to the event), the argument table contains a field `skip`, which if set to true, once the listener returns, causes the event to be cancelled.
 Cancellable events are issued before "side effects" take place, and non cancellable events after.

 The number and kind of events is in flux, the arguments passed correspond, most of the time, to the C++ function variables, and the exact meaning of cancellation depends on the kind of event.
 Hence it's rather pointless to write down a list here, since it would need to constantly refer to code lines.
 You can work out a list of event with some `grep` commands.
 * cancellable events: `grep -RF simplehook engine/ fpsgame/ shared/`